4ahmns2122-VR/VRProjekt2122-bgreis/README.md

   - XR Device Simulator teleport into the ground with depug view (works on Quest)
   - Throwing the Ball in VR (not enough force for really throwing a ball for a longer distance) resolution: smaller table
   - second game ( can not move and grab at the same time in VR) resolution: tables next to each other
+  - not enough time to test games at the end in VR
+  - not enough time to get the sounds perfectly in VR (should still make sounds on time but not perfectly volumed)

 ### Packages: